 All employees look forward to taking a vacation once in a while, especially when they have accrued paid time off to use.
 Paid time off, or PTO, is also a major factor for employees accepting job offers from companies.
-The more generous the PTO, the more attractive a company can look to candidates who value work life balance.
+The more generous the PTO, the more attractive a company can look to candidates who value work-life balance.
 Even though paid time off is currently not mandatory for employers to offer to their workers, most understand the importance of time off for a healthier and happier workforce.

-However, a new employment law in California is shaking things up in terms of how employers can offer paid time off, and it could force employees to take time off even if they want to save PTO up.
+New employment law in California is shaking things up in terms of how employers can offer paid time off, and it could force employees to take time off even if they want to save PTO up.

 The Healthy Workplace, Healthy Families Act